palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

 ### Security

 Verify that API endpoints perform appropriate authorization and authentication consistent with the rest of the code base.
-Check for other common attach vectors, e.g., configuration, code inject, validation of user input, etc. When in doubt, refer the CR to an application security expert.
+Check for other common weaknesses, e.g., weak configuration, malicious user input, missing log events, etc. When in doubt, refer the CR to an application security expert.

 ### Comments: concise, friendly, actionable